 The input to the system is a set of Kafka topics and the output is a set of Kafka topics.
 Raw HTML and assets are crawled interactively, spidered, and output to the log.
 For easy local development, you can also disable the Kafka portions and work with the spider entirely via Redis, although this is not recommended due to the serialization of the crawl requests.

 1.1.1 Dependencies

-Please see the requirements.txt within each sub project for Pip package dependencies.
+Please see requirements.txt for Pip package dependencies across the different sub projects.

 Other important components required to run the cluster